Partial monoids and Dold-Thom functors: Abstract

 \section{Abstract}

 Dold-Thom functors are generalizations of infinite symmetric products, where integer multiplicities of points are replaced by composable elements of a partial abelian monoid.
 It is well-known that for any connective homology theory, the machinery of $\Gamma$-spaces produces the corresponding linear Dold-Thom functor.
-In this note we show how to obtain such functors directly from $\Omega$-spectra.
+In this note we construct such functors directly from spectra by exhibiting a partial monoid corresponding to a spectrum.

-\section{Introduction}
+\section{Introduction.}

-Let $SP^{\infty}X$ be the infinite symmetric product of a pointed connected topological space $X$.
+Let $SP^{\infty}X$ be the infinite symmetric product of a pointed connected cell complex $X$.
 Then, according to the Dold-Thom Theorem \cite{DT}, the homotopy groups of $SP^{\infty}X$ coincide, as a functor, with the reduced singular homology of $X$.
+Although there is no computational advantage in this definition of singular homology, it is important since it can be extended to the algebro-geometric context; in particular, the motivic cohomology of \cite{V} is defined in this way.

 The construction of the infinite symmetric product can be generalized so as to produce an arbitrary connective homology theory.
-Such generalized symmetric products were defined by G.\ Segal in \cite{Segal:Topology}: essentially, these are labelled configuration spaces, with labels in a $\Gamma$-space.
+Such generalized symmetric products were defined by G.\ Segal in \cite{Segal:Topology}: essentially, these are labelled configuration spaces, with labels in a $\Gamma$-space (see also \cite{And, BF, Ku}).
 If the $\Gamma$-space of labels is injective (see \cite{SV}) it gives rise to a partial abelian monoid; it has been proved that in \cite{SV} that for each connective homology theory there exists an injective $\Gamma$-space.
 In this case Segal's generalized symmetric product can be thought of as a space of configurations of points labelled by composable elements of a partial monoid.
 An explicit example discussed in \cite{Segal:K-theory} is the space of configurations of points labelled by orthogonal vector spaces: it produces connective $K$-theory.